 MP for Glasgow South

-“A party-loyal Labour (Co-op) MP for Glasgow South who occasionally rebels on end-of-life legislation.”
+“A loyal Labour (Co-op) MP for Glasgow South who sits on the IPSA standards committee and has shown occasional rebellion on end-of-life legislation.”

-Gordon McKee is the Labour (Co-op) MP for Glasgow South, elected in 2024.
-He serves on the Speaker's Committee for the Independent Parliamentary Standards Authority and has sat on several parliamentary committees, including the International Development Committee and the Statutory Instruments committees.
+Gordon McKee is a Labour (Co‑op) MP for Glasgow South, elected in July 2024.
+He currently sits on the Speaker's Committee for the Independent Parliamentary Standards Authority and has served on multiple parliamentary committees since his election, including the International Development Committee and the Statutory Instruments committees.

-Declared one financial interest: donations and other support (including loans) for activities as an MP.
+Declared financial interests: donations and other support (including loans) for activities as an MP, 1 entry.

 Generated 21 February 2026